ucsdarclab/motion_planning_transformer/README.md

 ```

 ### Pre-trained Models
-You can download the pretrained models for the point robot and Dubins Car Model from [here](https://drive.google.com/file/d/1kd-n9NyybQueJbL1ud4Bf6PhK99gLhkT/view?usp=sharing) and [here]().
-We have included models at multiple epochs, all our results use the model at the 69th epoch.
+You can download the pretrained models for the point robot and Dubins Car Model from [here](https://drive.google.com/file/d/1kVWNmjN1OAg5i5M3fzSbBQ0pSwpU8CU5/view?usp=sharing).

 ### Evaluation